 Be sure to check our essential kayak gear and equipment article for a full list of the items you will need.

-Where can I find out more about canal kayaking?
+Resources to find out more about canal kayaking

 In the UK and North America there are a number of agencies and organizations that oversee activities like kayaking on inland waterways.